kedro-org/kedro/docs/source/tools_integration/ipython.md

 ## Kedro IPython extension

-The best way to interact with Kedro in IPython and Jupyter is through the Kedro [IPython extension](https://ipython.readthedocs.io/en/stable/config/extensions/index.html), `kedro.extras.extensions.ipython`.
-This launches a [Kedro session](../kedro_project_setup/session.md) and makes available the useful Kedro variables `context`, `session`, `catalog` and `pipelines`.
-It also provides the `%reload_kedro` line magic that is useful for reloading these variables (for example, if you change entries in your Data Catalog).
+The recommended way to interact with Kedro in IPython and Jupyter is through the Kedro [IPython extension](https://ipython.readthedocs.io/en/stable/config/extensions/index.html), `kedro.extras.extensions.ipython`.
+This launches a [Kedro session](../kedro_project_setup/session.md) and makes available the useful Kedro variables `catalog`, `context`, `pipelines` and `session`.
+It also provides the `%reload_kedro` line magic that reloads these variables (for example, if you need to update `catalog` following changes to your Data Catalog).

 The simplest way to make use of the Kedro IPython extension is through the following commands:
 * `kedro ipython`.
 This launches an IPython shell with the extension already loaded and is equivalent to the command `ipython --ext kedro.extras.extensions.ipython`.
 * `kedro jupyter notebook`.
 This creates a custom Jupyter kernel that automatically loads the extension and launches Jupyter Notebook with this kernel selected.
 * `kedro jupyter lab`.
 This creates a custom Jupyter kernel that automatically loads the extension and launches JupyterLab with this kernel selected.

-Running any of the above from within your Kedro project will make the `context`, `session`, `catalog` and `pipelines` variables immediately accessible to you.
+Running any of the above from within your Kedro project will make the `catalog`, `context`, `pipelines` and `session` variables immediately accessible to you.

-If the above commands are not available to you (e.g. if you are working on a managed Jupyter service such as a Databricks notebook) then equivalent behaviour can be achieved by explicitly loading the Kedro IPython extension using the `%load_ext` line magic:
+If the above commands are not available to you (e.g. you work in a managed Jupyter service such as a Databricks notebook) then equivalent behaviour can be achieved by explicitly loading the Kedro IPython extension with the `%load_ext` line magic:
 ```ipython
 In [1]: %load_ext kedro.extras.extensions.ipython
 ```

-If your IPython or Jupyter instance was launched from outside your Kedro project then you will need to run a second line magic to set the project path so that Kedro can load the `context`, `session`, `catalog` and `pipelines` variables:
+If your IPython or Jupyter instance was launched from outside your Kedro project then you will need to run a second line magic to set the project path so that Kedro can load the `catalog`, `context`, `pipelines` and `session` variables:
 ```ipython
 In [2]: %reload_kedro <path_to_project_root>
 ```